‘Fairy Tail – Dragon Cry’ Movie Artwork And Script Page Reveal Plot? Hand-Drawn Illustrations Suggests Japanese Animated Film May Explore Natsu’s Origin Story

-The official website of Fairy Tail: Dragon Cry as well as Twitter account was launched recently.
-Moreover, The Japanese distribution company behind the project had announced the title of the sequel and added a release schedule a few weeks ago.
+The official website of Fairy Tail: Dragon Cry, as well as the Twitter account, was launched recently.
+Moreover, the Japanese distribution company behind the project had announced the title of the sequel and added a release schedule a few weeks ago.
 After its launch, the website remained quite minimal for a few days, but recently it featured some never-before-seen images of the script pages that point to some highly intriguing theories about the plot and storyline of Fairy Tail: Dragon Cry.

 The image of the script page shared by the official website of Fairy Tail: Dragon Cry doesn’t reveal the complete plot of the highly anticipated movie.
 The page on the right bears the film’s title as well as the creator credits, reported Comic Book.
 It is clear the words are handwritten.
 Owing to the uneven scrawling, many insist the writing could belong to the mangaka of Fairy Tail, Hiro Mashima himself.
 However, without any reference or confirmation, it is not possible to say for sure.